-Bat wing eyeliner is a trendy, versatile makeup look that you can easily wear to the office or with enough practice, turn into an all-out glam Halloween head-turner.
+Bat wing eyeliner is a trendy, versatile makeup look that you can easily wear to any special event or party or, with enough practice, turn into an all-out glam Halloween head-turner.
 The term “bat wing” refers to the shape of the completed look, which resembles the soaring bend similar to a bat’s wing.
 It was created by Katie Jane Hughes, a celebrity makeup artist, and works best for people with hooded eyes.
 They may find it challenging to achieve a traditional liner look since the wing may end up getting buried in the crease.
 However, the bat wing eyeliner’s pronounced c-notch really assists in carving out the wing and giving hooded eyes the appearance of a slightly elevated cat eye.

 Bat wing eyeliner highlights the eyes’ natural shape and gives them a wide-eyed effect.
 Continue reading the article for a simple and comprehensive guide to the bat wing eyeliner.